andraugust/andraugust.github.io/index.md

 <p style="opacity:0.5">02/2019</p>

-Can style be transferred from one image to another?
+How to transfer style from one image to another.

 ## [Connecting PyCharm to a Remote Server](pycharm-remote.html)